 The 27th of June 1999 I started an email-based "discussion list", initially with an organization called ONElist, which in February 2000 merged into something called eGroups that eventually was sold to Yahoo.

 In February 2005 my admiration for Georges Bouvier and his specialist's site on Kutani grew into an invitation to join forces.
-This had actually already begun with John Wocher joining us as a moderator in June 2004, about a year earlier, from which time the Japanese section rapidly became on par with the Chinese section.
-I know, and am sorry I need to leave out, quite a number of moderators and very important contributors like Scott, Sal, Tommy, Hans, Matt, Ian, IP, Lye, Keith, Tim, David, Sally, Sandra, Elyce and many more who have given their special flavor to the board and contributed greatly over the years, but the point is that this board is a joint effort of I think unique proportions, and in particular when it comes to the quality of the help offered.
+This had actually already begun with John Wocher joining us as a moderator in June 2004, about a year earlier, from which time the Japanese section rapidly became at least as active as the Chinese section.
+I know - and am sorry - I need to leave out so many moderators and important contributors - like Tommy, Sal, Hans, Matt, Ian, IP, Lye, Keith, Koh, Tim, David, Sally, Sandra, Elyce, Trillian, Joan, Mike Harty, David, Ed, Arno, Giovanni and many, many more - who have added their special flavor to the board, and contributed so much to our currently 300,000+ posts.

 If you decide to join, you will soon find your way around and most certainly have begun to make new collecting friends, from all over the world.